SystemsApproach/private5g/software/start.rst

 This variable can also be set in your ``~/.bashrc`` file to make it permanent.

-Proxy or no-proxy, Stage 1 involves downloading many Docker images and Helm Charts.
+Proxy or no-proxy, using OnRamp involves downloading many Docker images and Helm Charts.
 If any of the steps described below fail, it may be due to this download taking too long, in which case re-executing the step is usually all it takes to make progress.

 Download Aether OnRamp
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~